kirbysayshi/kirbysayshi.github.com/_posts/2020-03-21-using-react-patterns-for-structured-config.md

 - A "bench" can contain between 1 - 6 "Pokemon"
 - A "Pokemon" has some data, like "name", "level", etc.
 - A "Pokemon" can have between 1 - 4 "moves"
-- A "move" has some statistics, like "power".
+- A "move" has a name and some statistics, like "power".

 In YAML (just the data, no rules):